ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 - A tab hidden for a minute has not watched a minute of blocky video.
 Measured against the wall clock, every duration threshold in the category would cross at once on the tick the tab comes back, on evidence nobody observed.
-The specs pin this: `PixelatedVideoDetector` and `ChoppyVideoDetector` each have a test that advances `Date.now()` by ten minutes with `deltaTime: 0` and asserts that nothing is raised.
+The specs pin this: `PixelatedVideoDetector` and `InboundVideoFlowStateDetector` each have a test that advances `Date.now()` by ten minutes with `deltaTime: 0` and asserts that nothing is raised.
 - A collection that ran late means the condition held *longer* than one nominal